Avalanche (Blackpool Pleasure Beach)

 Avalanche is a steel bobsled roller coaster at Pleasure Beach Resort (better known as Blackpool Pleasure Beach) in Blackpool, England.
 It was the first bobsled coaster in the United Kingdom, and remains the only one in the country.
 It was designed and built by Mack Rides and opened in 1988.

 History

 Avalanche opened to the public on 22 June 1988 in a ceremony hosted by Eddie "The Eagle" Edwards.
 It was the first bobsled roller coaster to be constructed in the United Kingdom, and the third bobsled coaster built by Mack Rides.
-A visit to Mack Rides-owned Europa-Park, where the company's first bobsled coaster had already opened in 1985, inspired the creation of Avalanche.
+A visit to the Mack family-owned Europa-Park, where the company's first bobsled coaster had already opened in 1985, inspired the creation of Avalanche.

 Pleasure Beach Resort sponsored the British bobsleigh team during the 1988 Winter Olympics, and supported them by donating a portion of Avalanche ticket sales to the team.

 In its first year of operation, Avalanche carried one million passengers.